Guide for Witnesses appearing before Assembly Committees

 30. Yes.
 There is a presumption that evidence sessions will be held in public.
 Committees may decide, in certain circumstances, to take evidence in closed session.

-31. Witnesses should also be aware that, when a committee is in public session, the proceedings are transmitted throughout Parliament Buildings on an internal audio network.
+31. Witnesses should also be aware that, when a committee is in public session, the proceedings are transmitted throughout Parliament Buildings on an internal audio network and are regularly televised.
 Members of the press can tune into committee proceedings via this network.

 ARE MEETINGS OF ASSEMBLY COMMITTEES PROTECTED BY THE RULES OF PRIVILEGE?